 A Preliminary Economic Assessment (“PEA”) is defined in NI 43-101 as “…a study, other than a pre-feasibility or feasibility study, that includes an economic analysis of the potential viability of mineral resources”.
 This is a fairly broad definition that provides for plenty of flexibility.
-While there are generally accepted industry norms for a pre-feasibility or feasibility study, the PEA can have a wide ranging scope.
+While there are generally accepted industry norms for a pre-feasibility or feasibility study, the mining PEA can have a broad scope.

-The PEA can be developed at a fairly early stage in the project life.
-That initial PEA may then be superseded with a series of updated PEA’s as more data is acquired.
+The PEA is normally developed at a fairly early stage in the project life.
+The initial PEA may then be superseded with a series of updated PEA’s as more data is acquired.
 Typically one would expect to see changes in project size or scope in these updates and hopefully improved economics.
-Shareholders generally will appreciate being kept updated on positive growth trends.
+Shareholders appreciate being updated on positive growth trends.

 The sequential PEA approach is a convenient way to continue advancement of the project without making the step to a Pre-Feasibility study or bigger step to a Feasibility study.
 Maybe the project is still growing in size and a feasibility study at this stage would not be presenting the true potential, hence the updated PEA.

 On the downside of the sequential PEA approach is that investors may get tired of hearing about PEA after PEA.
 They may want to see a bigger advance towards a production decision.
 They ask “How long can they keep studying this project?”.

 There is no right or wrong as to what constitutes a PEA.

 The securities commissions consider that the cautionary language an important component of the PEA Technical Report and may red-flag it if it’s not in all the right places.
 However this cautionary language is generally focused on the resource.